mako-framework/docs/05_packages/02_composer_packages.md

 ### Publishing packages

-Read about how to publish a package at [packagist.org](http://packagist.org/).
+Publishing your packages is very easy.
+Read all about it at [packagist.org](http://packagist.org/).

+You can also host your own private repository if you don't want your code to be avaialbe to the public, read more about it at [getcomposer.org](https://getcomposer.org/doc/05-repositories.md#hosting-your-own).